joebew42/joebew42.github.io/_posts/2020-11-26-monitor-behaviours-not-states.markdown

 I am willing to continue exploring this topic and propose a simple real-life application that can be used as a reference implementation.

-What's your thoughts?
+What's your opinion?
 Do you like the idea?

 If you want to share your story or give your feedback, feel free to reach me on [Twitter](http://twitter.com/joebew42).